- Being overweight or obese

-The most common types of arthritis are osteoarthritis, rheumatoid arthritis and gout.
+The most common types of arthritis are osteoarthritis, rheumatoid arthritis, lupus, fibromyalgia and gout.

-Arthritis cannot be cured, but early detection and treatment can help improve your quality of life.
+Arthritis cannot be cured, but early detection and treatment may help improve your quality of life.
 You can delay the most damaging effects if you:

 Treatment choices also vary depending on the type of arthritis you have.
 Most options focus on controlling pain and minimizing joint damage.
 Treatment may include:

 - Physical or occupational therapy

 - Braces, splints or other joint protection aids

 - Alternative care, such as acupuncture